mnap/subspace-guessing-with-hints/README.md

 The threshold table is derived from the same underlying complexity computation, but summarized differently.

-For each `S`-hint fraction in the grid, the code finds the minimum `C'`-hint fraction for which the sampled average complexity is at most `2`.
+For each `S`-hint fraction in the grid, the code finds the minimum `C'`-hint fraction for which `E_final <= 2`.
 This is done by binary search over the `C'`-hint count.

 Only `--s-grid-steps` affects the threshold table.
 The option `--c-grid-steps` is not used there.

-With `--s-grid-steps 2`, the threshold table therefore contains one row for each of the three `S` fractions:
+With `--s-grid-steps 2`, the threshold table therefore contains one row for each of the three `S` fractions: `0`, `0.5`, `1.0`.
-- `0`
-- `0.5`
-- `1.0`

-For each of these rows, the code reports the smallest `C'` hint fraction that makes the attack polynomial-time under the convention `average(E) <= 2`, using the selected distribution and averaging mode.
+For each of these rows, the code reports the smallest `C'` hint fraction that makes the attack polynomial-time under the `E_final <= 2` convention, using the selected distribution and averaging mode.

 The threshold output is also grouped into the same four tables:
 - `ENTRY | MINRANK`